 Expanding homeownership opportunities to more borrowers

-It is important for lenders to understand the requirements for titling manufactured homes and perfecting liens on the manufactured home in each state where mortgages secured by manufactured homes are originated.
+Lenders need to understand the requirements for titling manufactured homes and perfecting liens on the manufactured home in each state where mortgages secured by manufactured homes are originated.
 This understanding will help better serve the needs of your borrowers, create more financing options for low- and moderate-income borrowers and expand your market opportunities.

 If you are originating mortgages secured by manufactured homes, it is important that you review our complete requirements in Single-Family Seller/Servicer Guide (Guide) Chapter H33.